Special Needs Information

 Interventions are carefully monitored to evaluate their impact following the four-step process - assess, plan, do and review.
-Class teachers and the Inclusion Manager measure the effectiveness of the interventions adapting where necessary and planning the next steps when targets have been met.
-The Leadership Team and Inclusion Manager monitor pupil progress and regular review meetings help teachers to understand the next steps for their children.
+Class teachers and the SENCO measure the effectiveness of the interventions adapting where necessary and planning the next steps when targets have been met.
+The Leadership Team and SENCO monitor pupil progress and regular review meetings help teachers to understand the next steps for their children.

 How do we handle concerns, from parents of children with SEND, about provision made at the school?